U.S.-Denmark Defense Industry Seminar

 U.S. and Danish industry have been partners in addressing national security concerns for decades.
 The two industries have worked together not only on a number of industrial cooperation arrangements in Denmark, but also on technology cooperation programs in the U.S. and other international markets.

-In this context, the National Defense Industrial Association (NDIA) and the Danish Defence & Security Industries Association (FAD), with support from the Danish Assistant Defense, Military, Naval, and Air Attaché, produced the first U.S.-Denmark Defense Industry Seminar at the Royal Danish Embassy in Washington, DC on Friday, May 2, 2014.
+In this context, the National Defense Industrial Association (NDIA) and the Danish Defence & Security Industries Association (FAD), with support from the Danish Assistant Defense, Military, Naval, and Air Attaché, produced the first U.S.-Denmark Defense Industry Seminar at the Royal Danish Embassy in Washington, D.C. on May 2, 2014.

 ||Registration & Coffee Available|